Tenants are looking for affordable comfort to complement their lavish lifestyles and access to the opposite sex

 By Shifa Mwihaki

-This pandemic, I tell you, has seen the pretentious Kenyan middle class becoming Mama Mbogas from the boot of their cars.
-It is no longer a big deal being a ‘boot-preneur,’ selling waru from the back of the Mercedes, milk in a Prado and sugarcane from the roof of a Passo.
+The high cost of living in Kenya has seen the middle class becoming enterprising with some peddling jungu and avocado in offices, others hawking chapatis online in gated communities.
+Others turned into Mama Mbogas, the ‘boot-preneurs,’ selling waru from the back of the Mercedes, milk in a Prado and sugarcane from the roof of a Passo.
 Lay-offs and business losses have forced the middle class to downgrade, fast.
 That includes moving to houses with fewer bedrooms…and bulbs!

 But which residential areas, at least around Nairobi, have the middle class been moving to and why?